shinymoon99/EM-LLM-model/README.md

 pip install -e "${base_dir}/."
 ```

+### Authentication

+To use models from Hugging Face Hub, you need to set up authentication:

+1. Create a token at https://huggingface.co/settings/tokens
+2. Configure your token using one of these methods:
+   - Set the `HF_TOKEN` environment variable: `export HF_TOKEN=your_token_here`
+   - Edit the `config/auth.yaml` file and add your token
+   - Place your token in a file at `~/tokens/hf.txt` (legacy method)

 The YAML files used for configuration can be found in the `config/` directory.

 Here is a breakdown of each parameter included in these files: